Look-air/look-air.github.io/_posts/2025-06-16-wireshark.md

 Here are some basic filtering options:

-* Source IP: Filter packets originating from a specific IP address.
+* **Source IP**: Filter packets originating from a specific IP address.

 ```wireshark
 ip.src == 192.168.1.1
 ```
-* Destination IP: Filter packets destined for a particular IP address.
+* **Destination IP**: Filter packets destined for a particular IP address.

 ```wireshark
 ip.dst == 192.168.1.1
 ```
-* Port: Focus on a specific port used in the communication.
-That's where the list above is useful :)
+* **Port**: Focus on a specific port used in communication.
+This is where the list above becomes useful :)

 ```wireshark
 tcp.port == 80
 ```
-* Connection: Quickly filter all traffic between two nodes by right-clicking on a packet and selecting “Conversation Filter"
+* **Connection**: Quickly filter all traffic between two nodes by right-clicking on a packet and selecting “Conversation Filter".

 <img src="/images/blog/wireshark/conversation.png" alt="Conversation filter" class="responsive-image">

-* Protocol: Focus on a certain protocol by simply typing its name.
+* **Protocol**: Focus on a certain protocol by simply typing its name.
 Examples: tcp, udp, icmp (useful for ping requests and responses)

-* MAC Address: Filter traffic based on the source or destination hardware (MAC) address, which is Layer 2 in OSI model.
+* **MAC Address**: Filter traffic based on the source or destination hardware (MAC) address, which operates at Layer 2 of the OSI model.

 ```wireshark
 eth.addr == 00:11:22:33:44:55
 ```
-* VLAN ID: Isolate traffic on a specific VLAN.
+* **VLAN ID**: Isolate traffic on a specific VLAN.

 ```wireshark
 vlan.id == 100
 ```
-* TCP Flags: Isolate stages of TCP communication.
+* **TCP Flags**: Isolate stages of TCP communication.
 For instance, to view the packets that initiate a connection (SYN packets).

 ```wireshark
 tcp.flags.syn == 1
 ```
-* Application Protocol Indicators (OSI Layer 7): Sometimes, you may want to filter traffic for a specific application or service.
+* **Application Protocol Indicators** (OSI Layer 7): Sometimes, you may want to filter traffic for a specific application or service.

 ```wireshark
 http.request
 ```
-* Drag and drop
+* **Drag and Drop**: You can drag and drop parameters directly from the Packet Details window to filter by specific attributes.

 <img src="/images/blog/wireshark/dragdrop.gif" alt="Wireshark" class="responsive-image">

+Don't be afraid to experiment with different scenarios.
+Try capturing unsecure connections in your homelab, like monitoring FTP sessions to see passwords transmitted in clear text.
+For even more advanced practice, set up a virtual network using GNS3, which even integrates Wireshark for seamless packet analysis.
+The key is to learn by doing, so challenge yourself with real-world setups and discover the power of hands-on network analysis.

 <img src="/images/blog/wireshark/babyshark.png" alt="Wireshark" class="responsive-image">